IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 - Since the SDK relies on [first-party cookies](#uid2-cookie-format) to store the passed UID2 identity information for the session, subsequent `init()` calls on different page loads may have the `identity` property empty.
 - To tune specific behaviors, initialization calls may include optional configuration [parameters](#parameters).

-The following is a template of an `init()` call with the the server-side generated identity included.
+The following is a template of an `init()` call with the server-side generated identity included.

 ```html
 <script>